 Theses can be found in the library’s collections in both printed and digital formats.
 You can read printed theses at the library premises.
-Newer theses are mostly available digitally (open access).
+Newer theses are mostly available digitally.

-The thesis has been published openly if the author has given permission to publish it.
+Whether a thesis has been published openly depends on the author's permission.
 The University of Helsinki recommends the open publication of theses.
 Copying of the digital theses available on the library terminals has been prohibited due to copyright reasons.

-You can search for both printed and digital theses in Helka.
 You can search for a single University of Helsinki thesis in Helka with the title of the thesis or the author’s name.
-You can find information about both printed and digital theses in Helka.

 Digital theses can also be searched for in Helda, University of Helsinki's open publication archive.
 If you want to browse digital theses or do more advanced searches, you should use Helda.